What is a stocks and shares ISA, and how does it work?

-If cash savings aren’t delivering the returns you want, it can be worth considering a stocks and shares ISA.
+If cash savings aren’t delivering the returns you want, it might be worth considering a stocks and shares ISA.

 Similarly, if you’d like to start investing in the stock market, this kind of ISA is a good first step.

-This guide shows you how they work and gives an overview of some of the options, from index tracker ISAs to riskier exchange-traded funds (ETFs) focusing on emerging markets.
+This guide shows you how they work and gives an overview of some of the popular investment options.

 Learn more: ETFs vs index funds: what's the difference?